Unicode and email: Support in protocols

-Unicode support in message header
+Message headers

 To use Unicode in certain email header fields, e.g. subject lines, sender and recipient names, the Unicode text has to be encoded using a MIME "Encoded-Word" with a Unicode encoding as the charset.
-To use Unicode in domain part of email addresses, IDNA encoding must traditionally be used.
+To use Unicode in the domain part of email addresses, IDNA encoding must traditionally be used.
 Alternatively, SMTPUTF8 allows the use of UTF-8 encoding in email addresses (both in a local part and in domain name) as well as in a mail header section.
 Various standards had been created to retrofit the handling of non-ASCII data to the originally ASCII-only email protocol: